andrasq/node-qmock/Readme.md

 Change Log
 ----------

+- 0.10.0 - save 3 results in stub(), always return a function from spy() and stub(), make restore() return the original func, make spied stats accessible on the returned spy itself in addition to spy.stub
+- 0.9.3 - fix unrequire to tolerate corrupted require.cache vs module.children
+- 0.9.2 - add `mockRequireStub`
 - 0.9.0 - new `mockRequire()` functionality
 - 0.8.0 - new `.on`, `.once` and `.default` mockHttpServer commands, make spy(func).restore() return func (not throw), upgrade to mongoid-1.1.3
 - 0.7.0 - breaking: fix mockHttpServer buildUrl and .when to build and test the same url nodejs does.